 Bring water for the pasta to a boil.

 Dice the vegetables and mix them, keeping aside the tomato, the crushed garlic and chopped finely, the spices and salt.

-Or mix the spices with the meat: will more flavorful
+Or mix the spices with the meat: it will remain tastier

 Salt the water and toss the pasta.

 Heat a pan and brush, just brush it, if necessary, with two or three drops of oil and sauté the minced meat for a couple of minutes over medium heat.

 Add the mixed vegetables into cubes, mix well and add the broth and tomato paste.

 Cover the pan and cook over medium heat for about four minutes.